OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/nodejs/Readme.md

     ```
     ngrok http 3978 -host-header=localhost:3978
     ```
+- Modify the `manifest.json` in the `/AppPackage` folder and replace the following details
+   - `<<App-ID>>` with some unique GUID
+   - `<<BASE-URL>>` with your application's base url, e.g. https://1234.ngrok.io
+   - `<<VALID DOMAIN>>` with your app domain e.g. *.ngrok.io

+ - Run solution

+    ```
+    npm start
+    ```

+- Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams as in step 4.

+- Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+   - Go to Microsoft Teams.
+From the lower left corner, select Apps
+   - From the lower left corner, choose Upload a custom App
+   - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
+   - Select Add in the pop-up dialog box.
+Your tab is uploaded to Teams.

 ## Interacting with the app in Teams
     You can use this app by following the below steps:
     - Edit a meeting and select `+` icon at the top right corner.